 The top side will be dark and blend in with the sea floor, some species even change colors, the bottom side is white, to blend in with the surface when swimming off the bottom.
 Some would wonder how such a freak could evolve into a family of 500.
 If you could see the way they gracefully move along, invisible to predators, agile and fast, their bodies like one big fin capable of quick bursts of speed, you would see a perfectly adapted fish.

 Some flatfish are right eyed with their mouths on the left and some are left eyed, all true soles are right eyed.
-There are soft mouthed flatfish like Yellowtail Founder (Winter Flounder) and Grey Sole that feed on the bottom and toothy flounders like Flukes (Summer Flounder) that eat other fish.
+There are soft mouthed flatfish like yellowtail flounder and grey sole that feed on the bottom and toothy flounders like flukes (summer flounder) that eat other fish.

-As far as flavor and preparation, most of the commercially-sold flat fish are mild and delicate, they vary in texture, sweetness and size.
-Since most are tender in texture, the smaller whole fish and fillets are perfect for the pan in dishes like meuniere or amandine.
-Larger, meatier fish like Channel Flounder, Fluke or Halibut are great to steam, bake or grill.
+As far as flavor and preparation, most of the commercially-sold flatfish are mild and delicate, they vary in texture, sweetness and size.
+Since most are tender in texture, the smaller whole fish and fillets are perfect for the pan in dishes like meunière or amandine.
+Larger, meatier fish like channel flounder, fluke or halibut are great to steam, bake or grill.
 Whole smaller flounder or fillets are also great to stuff (crab stuffing is a great flavor with sole or flounder).
-I love all of the flatfish that we sell but the sweetest, nuttiest, most delicious of all, for me, is Grey Sole.
-These fish come from the gulf of Maine and Georges Bank.
+I love all of the flatfish that we sell but the sweetest, nuttiest, most delicious of all, for me, is grey sole.
 Snow-white flesh and so good flash sautéed or stuffed and baked.
-We see lovely Grey sole this time of year, in fact there must have been a lot of fish landed this week ’cause the price will be the best we’ve seen in months!
-Give some a try tonight!
-Here’s an easy quick one for ya.
-Grey Sole Amandine.
+We see lovely grey sole this time of year, try this easy and delicious recipe: Grey Sole Amandine.